18F/e-manifest/CONTRIBUTING.md

 security question answers in order to sign in via the web UI.
 These can also be obtained via team members.

+The `CDX_LOG` and `CDX_COLOR` environment variables control the verbosity and style of the CDX model logging.
+Currently the `CDX_LOG` variable must be set to `true` when running the rspec test suite, and therefor is explicitly set in the `.env.test` file.

 ## Public domain

 This project is in the public domain within the United States, and